DeckofAdventures/TheGame/README.md

 3. **Running Code**.
-The `environment.yaml` file specifies a [Conda](https://docs.conda.io/en/latest/) environment that will allow you to run all code and generate documentation. `mkdocs` will allow you to see what the docs site looks like before commiting by visiting `localhost:8000`
+The `environment.yaml` file specifies a [Conda](https://docs.conda.io/en/latest/) environment that will allow you to run all code and generate documentation. `mkdocs` will allow you to see what the docs site looks like before committing by visiting `localhost:8000`

 ```console
 conda env create -f environment.yaml # Generate conda environment